Customize Consent Preferences

 Zappes – This new Pilsner starting popping up all over the city right around the pandemic and still managed to grow in popularity and production.
 That alone is a testament to its quality.
 They have great bars too!

 Hellers – Hellers also has Kölsch and it actually did very well in our poll but we moved it down here because it actually serves a wide variety of delicious beers that you’ll struggle to find in most local breweries because, you guessed it, they only serve Kölsch.
+That said, they’ve stopped production (at least for now) so get it while you can.

 Braustelle – This is a tiny place but has some of the most creative brewing in the city.
 Braustelle sits in Ehrenfeld, serves great food, and even better beer.
 Check out anything they have on tap.
 Craft didn’t make much of mark on the beer scene in Germany but we’re very happy it left something here.